 •Understanding their physical presence within, and their impact upon, the world they inhabit.

-In addition to Schools Without Walls and the Take One Picture project, the St Andrew’s curriculum is enriched by its partnership with 5x5x5=creativity.
+In addition to Schools Without Walls, the St Andrew’s curriculum is enriched by its partnership with 5x5x5=creativity.
 This is an arts-based action group, which inspires children to explore and express their own creative ideas.
 Project work on core curriculum subjects – such as reading, writing and numeracy – is approached from fresh, new perspectives making learning fun, memorable and empowering.

 “The school offers a wide range of enriched learning opportunities, especially in the use of the local environment and in art and music.” – Ofsted 2014